adrih1/Ecole42/Snow-Crash/level01/Ressources/solve.md

 $ ls -la  /usr/sbin/john
 ----r--r-- 1 flag00 flag00 15 Mar  5  2016 /usr/sbin/john
 ```
 It gave nothing.
-So I decided to do a VM with John, I didn't have enough storage so chatGPT advised me to do a docker image.
+So I decided to do a docker image witth John The Ripper.

 ### Installing John on a Docker Image
 ```bash